 terrorist events, the Sonisphere Festival will poison young Turkish people for

-three days.
 “The most striking name of the festival is a band named

 Rammstein, whose pornographic music videos are banned in many countries.
 The